-Electric Motor Operating Mechanism:
+Electric Motor Operated Mechanism:

-For 2-Way RH and LH, and Wye Switches: the inner frame of the switch is shifted left/right via a gearmotor (motor and gearbox assembly) and a crank arm assembly (see Figures 15 and 15A).
+For 2-Way RH and LH, and Wye Switches: The inner frame of the switch is shifted left/right via a motor and gearbox assembly and a crank assembly (see Figures 6).
 Limit switches control the motor operation.
 The spring-loaded crank assembly holds the inner frame tightly against the stop bolts for alignment.
 All components are factory assembled and adjusted.
-Operated from a selector switch, which is shipped loose for field locating, wiring and mounting.
+Operated by a selector switch which is shipped loose for field locating, wiring and mounting.
+See drawings provided with the shipment.

 For 3-Way Switches: (not shown).
 Shifted with a linear actuator.
 Operated from a selector switch which is shipped loose for field locating, wiring and mounting.
+See drawings provided with the shipment.